propelorm/Propel/cookbook/customizing-build.markdown

 If you want to make more major changes to the way the build script works, you can setup your own Phing build script.
 This actually is not a very scary task, and once you've managed to create a Phing build script, you'll probably want to create build targets for other aspects of your project (e.g. running batch unit tests is now supported in Phing 2.1-CVS).

 To start with, I suggest taking a look at the `build-propel.xml` script (the build.xml script is just a wrapper script).
-Note, however, that the `build-propel.xml` script does a lot & has a lot of complexity that is designed to make it easy to configure using properties (so, don't be scared).
+Note, however, that the `build-propel.xml` script does a lot and has a lot of complexity that is designed to make it easy to configure using properties (so, don't be scared).

 Without going into too much detail about how Phing works, the important thing is that Phing build scripts XML and they are grouped into _targets_ which are kinda like functions.
 The actual work of the scripts is performed by _tasks_, which are PHP5 classes that extend the base Phing _Task_ class and implement its abstract methods.
 Propel provides some Phing tasks that work with templates to create the object model.